 Best Practices:

-• Be clear upfront.
-Being open about budgets, timelines, priorities, and any internal roadblocks helps me give you the best result possible.
-If anything changes mid-project—like a delay—just let me know.
-Disappearing without notice can be really disruptive, especially if I’ve blocked time specifically for your project.
+• Please be open about budgets, timelines, priorities, and any internal roadblocks - this will help me provide you with the best possible result.
+If anything changes mid-project—like a delay—just let me know!

-• A quick note on editability.
-Most designers work in Adobe programs because they produce polished, flexible results.
-However, client-side editing is usually limited.
+• Most designers use Adobe programs for polished, professional results, meaning client-side editability is usually limited at best.
 If that’s a concern, it’s something we should talk about early so we can find the best solution for your needs.

 Thanks!
 Let’s do amazing work together!